-The first term in Eq. \eqref{eq:voronoi_energy}, with $A_{c}$ the cell area, embodies a combination cells' volumetric incompressibility and monolayer resistance to thickness fluctuations.
-The second term, involving the cell perimeter $P_{c}$, results from the cytoskeletal contractility (quadratic in $P_{c}$) and the effective interfacial tension due to cell-cell adhesion and cortical tension (both linear in $P_{c}$)~~\cite{Farhadifar:2007}.
+with $K_{A}$, $K_{P}$, $A_{0}$ and $P_{0}$ constants.
+The first term in Eq.~\eqref{eq:voronoi_energy} embodies a combination of cells' volumetric incompressibility and monolayer resistance to thickness fluctuations.
+The second term results from the cytoskeletal contractility (quadratic in $P_{c}$) and the effective interfacial tension caused by the cell-cell adhesion and the cortical tension (both linear in $P_{c}$)~[6].
 The constants $A_{0}$ and $P_{0}$ represent, respectively, the preferred area and perimeter of each cell.
-The dynamics of the tissue is then assumed to be governed by a set of overdamped Langevin equations, expressing the interplay between cells' autonomous motion and the remodelling events that underlie the tissue's collective dynamics.
-An especially efficient model in this class is the so called Self-Propelled Voronoi model (SPV)~\cite{Bi:2016}, where cells are approximated as plane-tiling Voronoi polygons~\cite{Honda:1978}, whose state is entirely described by the two-dimensional vectors $\bm{r}_{c}$ and $\bm{p}_{c}$ representing, respectively, the position and the direction of motion of the $c-$th cell.
-That is

-where $v_{0}$ is the cell's self-propulsion speed and $\mu$ is the mobility coefficient.
-The quantity $\eta_{c}$ is a random number with zero mean and correlation function $\langle \eta_{c}(t)\eta_{c'}(t')\rangle = 2\mathcal{D}_{\rm r}\delta_{cc'}\delta(t-t')$, with $\mathcal{D}_{\rm r}$ a rotational diffusion coefficient, whereas $\bm{p}_{c}^{\perp}\cdot\bm{p}_{c}=0$.
-Despite their conceptual simplicity, cell-resolved models agree remarkably well with experimental data on confluent monolayers (see e.g. Refs.~\cite{Park:2015,Atia:2018}).
-In particular, as shown by Bi {\em et al.}, they account for a solid-to-liquid transition governed exclusively by a dimensionless shape target parameter, $p_{0}=P_{0}/\sqrt{A_{0}}$, embodying the spontaneous degree of acircularity of individual cells \cite{Bi:2016}.

-Furthermore, Pica Ciamarra and coworkers have demonstrated that, as in the case of two-dimensional melting, the solid and isotropic liquid states of these model-epithelia are separated by an intermediate {\em hexatic} phase, in which the system exhibits the typical $6-$fold rotational symmetry of two-dimensional crystals and yet is able to flow (Fig.~\ref{fig:1}b and Refs.~\cite{Li:2018,Pasupalak:2020}).
-Shortly after discovery, the same property has been recovered within the framework of the cellular Potts model, thereby strengthening the idea that hexatic order may in fact serve as a guiding principle to unravel the collective dynamics of confluent epithelia~\cite{Durand:2019}.
+The quantity $\eta_{c}$, on the other hand, is a random number with zero mean and correlation function